A-l-Mahi/A-l-Mahi.github.io/_pages/about.md

 Welcome to my personal page.

-I am a Data Analyst and MSc student at Abubakar Tafawa Balewa Univesity.
+I am a Data Analyst and MSc student at Abubakar Tafawa Balewa University.
 I am current developing my research interest, for now it is model generalization (too broad).
-I am loooking for opportunites in ML Research to futher develop myself as research.
+I am looking for opportunities in ML Research to my career as an ML researcher.